stlab/pcl-demo/prompt.md

 ## Methodology

+Follow the guidance of the Better Code book, currently under development at https://github.com/stlab/better-code/tree/main/better-code/src.

+### Naming

+Avoid embedding type information (or anything else visible in the declaration) in names of non-types.
+Never call an array `array`; find a name that describes a role.
+If you can't find a descriptive name that is more than its type, a single-character name might be the best choice.

+Adapt the naming philosphy outlined in the Swift API guidelines (https://www.swift.org/documentation/api-design-guidelines/) as necessary for Rust.
+Keep in mind that when Rust programmers read code, the names of function parameters are very often displayed at call sites as though they were swift argument labels.

 ### Documentation

+Use the contract documentation methodology described in https://github.com/stlab/better-code/blob/main/better-code/src/chapter-2-contracts.md

 Document each function or method using the style outlined in the Swift API guidelines (https://www.swift.org/documentation/api-design-guidelines/), preferring to capture everything in the summary if reasonable.
 Describe results at the level of human semantics, without replicating the logic of the function, including any regular expressions it may use.
 Be as concise as possible but include all information necessary to determine if the implementation is correct.